BenchLabs/bench-technology-handbook/technology-principles.md

 Time is the most precious resource we have.
 This applies at the organizational level and the individual level.
 By being intentional with the time we assign to our activities, we create an environment where creativity and ingenuity are the drivers of our success, not the time we spend working.
 This is how we get to be ferociously effective as an organization while also living rich, sustainable lifestyles as individuals.

 *Supporting Principles:*
+- Technology is at its best when it creates time for its users
 - We limit the time we spend on a problem to push ourselves to be creative in solving it.
 - Time spent _doing_ must be balanced by time spent _learning_.
 - The most effective commitments are those made by the individuals doing the work.